Democracy voucher

-A democracy voucher is a method of public financing of political campaigns used in municipal elections in Seattle, Washington, United States.
+A democracy voucher is a method of public financing of campaigns used in municipal elections in Seattle, Washington, United States.
 It was approved in 2015 and debuted during the 2017 election cycle.
 The program provides city residents with four vouchers, each worth $25, that can be pledged to eligible candidates running for municipal offices.
 It is funded by a property tax and is applied on a first-come, first-served basis.

+The repealed Revision of South Dakota State Campaign Finance and Lobbying Laws included provisions for democracy vouchers.
+The Andrew Yang 2020 presidential campaign proposed a similar "Democracy Dollars" plan, and a "Democracy Dollars" program, modeled after Seattle, was approved in Oakland, California in 2022.
+As of 2026, it has yet to be rolled out.